raviny90/Web-Design-Challenge/README.md

 Web Visualization Dashboard of weather in 500+ cities at different latitudes relative to the equator line.
 The visualizations show temperature, humidity, cloudiness, and wind speed using HTML5, CSS3, and Bootstrap4.

+In the following Visualization you can see both the Large tile and the comperison tiles next to it.
+The .html files are added in the file and also this repository consists of a resource folder that is only for the reference perpouse.

 ## Summary
 ![](Results/Summary.PNG)